 If you’re an American homeowner, you pay personal property tax.
 However, you don’t pay the same property taxes in South Carolina as your next-door neighbor or your cousin in New York.
 Each person’s property tax depends on local tax rates as well as the fair market value of their home.

-Municipalities calculate property tax rates based on the services that they need to fund and how much those services cost to provide.
+Municipalities calculate property tax rates in South Carolina based on the services that they need to fund and how much those services cost to provide.
 A local government uses this information to determine the tax percentage rate for the area.
 That percentage, also known as the mill rate, is then applied to the property’s assessed value.